Scott8586/automated-incremental-backups/README.md

     Backing up to remote is easiest done by mounting remote with sshfs or similar.

     Mandatory arguments to long options are mandatory for short options too.
-      -n, --num-revisions   Number of revisions to be kept.
+      -n, --num-revisions=NUM  Number of revisions to be kept.
 The oldest backups exceeding NUM will get deleted automatically.
                                  Default: `0=inf'.
       -d, --no-default         Do not use the pre-set arguments passed to rsync;
                                  `--archive'.
       -l, --no-logging         Disable automatic logging.
 Default is to log actions and errors to `DEST/PREFIX.log'.
-      -p, --prefix          Prefix backup directories and the log-file with this.
+      -p, --prefix=PREFIX      Prefix backup directories and the log-file with this.
 Default: `backup'.
-This also affects what files are used for include and exclude - see `Additional Information'.
+This also affects what files are used for include and exclude -- see `Additional Information'.
-      -e, --rsh             Only for use when DEST is remote!
+      -e, --rsh=COMMAND        Only for use when DEST is remote!
 Use this command to log in to the remote shell.
 This is used for maintaining backups (rotations etc.) This will NOT get passed to rsync, use `--' for additional rsync options.
 Also.. this is not yet implemented :) mount remote with sshfs or similar insted.
       -- ARG1 ARG2 ...
 Separator for arguments supplied to rsync.
-All arguments
+All
-                              following this option are directly passed to rsync.
+                                 arguments following this option are directly passed to rsync.
 Useful for setting `--rsh' option to rsync when SRC is remote.

     Additional Information:
       - If no change at all is detected between current data and last made backup